 As a result of preparations that Justin Paperny made in prison, income opportunities opened for him upon his release.
 He lectured in universities across the United States.
 He published his second book, Ethics in Motion.
 Justin became a nationally recognized public speaker for corporate America.
 He did work with the Federal Bureau of Investigation, including lecturing at The FBI Academy in Quantico, VA.
 Justin has guided countless others who were about to embark upon their own journey through the challenges that accompany criminal charges.

-Justin’s story has been featured on many national news stations, including ABC, CNBC, Forbes, Fox, The Hollywood Reporter and others.
-In June 2015, NBC Universal aired “My Deal With the Devil, a 60-minute television show about Justin’s story.
+Justin’s story has been featured on many national news stations, including The Washington Post, CNN, Fox, Dr. Phil and others.
+Lastly, NBC Universal aired “My Deal With the Devil“, a 60-minute television show about Justin’s story.